cont-limno/TripleC/README.md

 Networks_assign_ecoregion.R: assign networks to National Aquatic Resource Survey ecoregions

+dam_summaries.R: summaries of dams on hub lakes and within networks

 Scripts that use GIS files reference directories on our system.
 You can find zipped GIS files in Data and adjust scripts accordingly.